DrBit/Doorman-Arduino/README.md

 ===============

 Doorman Arduino is an Arduino based doorman controller for controlling the doors of all your house.
-Please visit [Doctor's bit blog](http://blog.drbit.nl/2013/10/doorman-arduino/) for more information
+Please visit ["Doctor Bit's Projects" blog](http://blog.drbit.nl/2013/10/doorman-arduino/) for more information

 Doorman Arduino is a work inspired by the project [The GarageUino](http://xdevelopers.net/?p=173)